Mixing and ventilation in a living laboratory due to fast and slow response modes: Analytical model

 \subsection{Phase space diagrams}

-Each possible state of the system is represented by a point in phase space.
-Lines in phase space trace the consecutive states that occur as the system evolves continuously in time.
-Therefore, phase space diagrams are a useful way to represent systems geometrically and investigate their equilibria, stability and evolution.
-For the autonomous system \eqref{eq:zs}, the state evolution takes place on the phase space $\mathbb{R}^{2}\ni \boldsymbol{z}$ (see the plot in figure \ref{fig_phaseForcing} (a)).
-Arrows in phase space therefore point in the direction in which $\boldsymbol{z}$ changes with respect to time, according to \eqref{eq:zs}.
-Trajectory lines of such a system join up the arrows and cannot cross each other because, for each $\boldsymbol{z}$, \eqref{eq:z} defines a unique arrow direction.
+Each possible state of the system is represented by a point in phase space, and a sequence of consecutive states forms a trajectory.
+Therefore, phase space diagrams are useful for representing systems geometrically and investigating their equilibria, stability and evolution.

-For non-autonomous systems such as \eqref{eq:z}, phase space must be enlarged by one dimension (in such cases, time $\tau$ is usually introduced as an additional `dependent'/state variable) to account for the fact that the two-dimensional phase portrait is affected by time-dependent forcing.
-Indeed, the trajectories corresponding to \eqref{eq:z} would, in general, cross each other in $\mathbb{R}^{2}$ because the right-hand side of \eqref{eq:z} depends on time.
-In $\mathbb{R}^{3}\ni (\boldsymbol{z},t)$, however, trajectories corresponding to \eqref{eq:z} do not cross (see figure \ref{fig_phaseForcing} (b)).
-In this work, it will be convenient to plot states and trajectories with respect to the phase portrait corresponding to \eqref{eq:zs}, acknowledging the possibility that the system's trajectories may not be tangential to the arrows when $d \boldsymbol{f}/d\tau \neq \boldsymbol{0}$.
+If the forcing $\boldsymbol{f}$ is regarded as constant then \eqref{eq:x} can be expressed as the autonomous system: